 Since I began practicing therapy over fifteen years ago, I have been privileged to support a wide range of people.
 The individuals, couples and families I’ve worked with have come from all ages and stages of life, including a wide variety of cultural, personal, spiritual and political values.
 I have treated victims of abuse and trauma, as well as perpetrators and violent offenders.
 I have worked with affluent professionals, and people living in extreme poverty.
 I believe in finding opportunities to learn from others rather than judge or avoid them, so I have devoted my career to diversity.

-I have a master’s degree in clinical psychology, and I obtained licensure over 10 years ago.
-In 2011, I completed my doctorate in education.
-I manage a nonprofit community mental health program that primarily serves children, teens and their families.
-I also have a small private practice, where I typically see adults and couples.
+I have a master’s degree in clinical psychology, and I became licensed over 10 years ago.
+In 2011, I completed my doctorate in education and spent many years managing community mental health programs for children, teens and families.
+In my private practice I work closely with adults and couples.
 Many of my clients are struggling with depression, anxiety, anger, grief/loss, addiction, low self-esteem, harmful/risky behaviors, and identity issues.
 Most have experienced trauma at some point in their lives.
 My area of expertise includes trauma informed care, particularly with those exposed to chronic and/or complex trauma.
 Many of my clients have experienced abuse and/or neglect, whether this be from their childhood years, or even in their current relationships.
 Over the last several years, I have worked closely with victims of human trafficking and exploitation, including child refugees seeking asylum.

 People typically seek therapy to feel better about themselves, for support through transitional periods, or because they want to overcome challenges that create barriers to happiness and fulfillment.
 Therapy can be an extremely helpful tool to improve relationships, communicate more effectively, understand emotions and develop more effective coping skills.
 Just by reviewing this site, you already know there are many therapists to choose from, and they each have different styles, backgrounds, and areas of expertise.
 The options may feel overwhelming!
 No matter which therapist or therapy style you choose, it is important that you feel respected, cared for, and supported in being your true self.